gravitational/teleport/rfd/0087-access-request-notification-routing.md

   By default each plugin are listening for their own name (`slack` for the slack plugin, `msteams` for the Microsoft Teams one, ...).
 But the plugin name can be configurable in the plugin configuration.
-This allows support for multiple instances of the same plugin (e.g. many orgs have multiple slack workspaces, they can run 1 plugin per workspace); and
+This allows support for multiple instances of the same plugin (e.g. many orgs have multiple slack workspaces, they can run 1 plugin per workspace);
 - `recipients` is a list of strings describing the access request recipients.
   Different kinds of recipients are supported depending on the plugin (user name, channel name, service name, user id, channel id, URL, ...).